bsn-si/IPEHR-gateway/progress/Milestone_6/README.md

 [AccessStore]([https://github.com/bsn-si/IPEHR-blockchain-indexes/blob/develop/contracts/AccessStore.sol](https://github.com/bsn-si/IPEHR-blockchain-indexes/blob/develop/contracts/AccessStore.sol))

 For each Patient during registration, a group of documents `All documents` and a group of users `Doctors` are created.

 -   All new documents of the Patient are assigned to the group `All documents`.

--   All members of the `Doctors` group have read-only access to the documents assigned to the `All documents' group.
+-   All members of the `Doctors` group have access to the documents assigned to the `All documents' group.

 -   The Patient can add Doctors to the `Doctors` group and they automatically get access to all Patient's Documents.

 -   When a Doctor is removed from the 'Doctors' group, their access to document keys is terminated.

-## Deliverables 5 and 6

-### Test case design and development + Testing
+## Test case design and development + Testing

 To ensure the quality of the application we developed a test case:

 Precondition:

 -   A Patient is registered (swagger POST /user/register)